 Jin is interested in supervising PhDs in the areas of Second Language Acquisition, Chinese as a Second Language and Cognitive Thesis of Second Language Learning.

 After receiving her master’s and Ph.D. from the University of Illinois at Urbana-Champaign, Jin joined Hamilton College in 1989.
 Hong Gang Jin was a William R. Kenan Professor of East Asian Languages and Literatures at Hamilton College, a top-ranked liberal arts college in the US.
-After her 25 years of service at Hamilton College, Jin was appointed as Chair Professor of Applied Linguistics and Dean of Faculty of Arts and Humanities.
+After her 25 years of service at Hamilton College, Jin is appointed as Chair Professor of Applied Linguistics at the Faculty of Arts and Humanities.
+She was Dean of Faculty of Arts and Humanities until the end of academic year 2018/2019.

 During her 25 years of career, Jin is actively involved in the US national professional organizations and committees.
 She was on the board of directors of Chinese Language Teachers Association (CLTA) during 2002-2006 and was the president of CLTA during 2004-2005.
 In 2006, Jin was elected as President of National Council of Less Commonly Taught Languages (NCOLCTL).
 During 2008-2014, Jin was also appointed as chair of the AP Chinese development Committee by College Board in the US.